Bjeaurn/ngAir193/presentations/manageable-extendable-objects.md

 ![In action in VSCode](assets/typesafety.png)

-Note: You see the raw empty string breaks, but the one we inferred from our created object works fine.
+Note: You see the raw empty string breaks, but the one we inferred from our created object works fine. **This is a powerful slide, make sure we go through this one completely.**

 ---